DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 could be a powerful cultural tool’.[^03chapter2_78] He provides a theoretical context for Guerrilla television, and this is also where his influences are most strongly seen; arguing that ‘Americans are information junkies’.
-He was influenced by the cybernetics of Norbert Weiner and Buckminster Fuller, with his theoretical exploration resting on four elements; ‘a philosophy of media ecology, a critique of ‘Media-America’ and broadcasting, a belief in video as a remedy to this system, and a
+He was also influenced by the cybernetics of Norbert Wiener and Buckminster Fuller, with his theoretical exploration resting on four elements; ‘a philosophy of media ecology, a critique of ‘Media-America’ and broadcasting, a belief in video as a remedy to this system, and a